 Outfunnel allows you to create automated drip and multi-stage lead nurturing campaigns that integrate seamlessly with your CRM.
 We call these types of email campaigns, sequences.
 If you are looking to send single email campaigns, see here.

 Some examples of when our email sequences feature would be useful:

 - Following up after deals are won (or lost)

-- Reaching out once deals reach a certain stage of the sales funnel
+- Reaching out once deals reach a certain stage of a sales funnel

-You can use these triggered email sequences to engage segments defined in your CRM.
+You can use these triggered email sequences to engage segments defined in your CRM and stop the campaign automatically when the prospect opens, clicks and/or replies.
 Email opens and clicks will be automatically recorded back in your CRM.

 Getting ready to create your first automated email sequence

 Before diving right in and creating your first email sequence campaign, there’s a couple of things you need to do.